 And of course, it’s worth noting here that Black Crows makes a touring version of the Orb, called the Orb Freebird, which features a lighter construction and a stated weight of 1495 grams for the 178.3 version.
 We haven’t however, been on the Orb Freebird, so we can’t comment on its performance.

 Could you use the Orb as a 50/50 ski?
 Of course.
-And I think some people might really like it for that use.
+And I think some people might really like it for that use (particularly if you live in a lower-snow area).
 But I would personally choose something wider and / or lighter for a 50/50 setup since I mostly ski in Colorado, where I usually tour for light, mid-winter powder, spring corn, or steeps on bigger objectives.